Find Your Perfect School

 Furman University students live in residence halls that overlook the lake.
 They also get a backdrop of the Asian-inspired gardens with towering bamboo, irises, and a view of a former Buddhist temple that has since been converted into a Place of Peace.

 The Asia Garden is a perfect place for students to stroll to relieve stress.
 Nature trails lead to the waterside for the more adventurous.
 The campus also features an 18-hole golf course, if that is not enough.
 All these make Furman University campus life an exciting experience.

 University of Mississippi

 The University of Mississippi carries a storied history in its southern traditions, landmarks, campus grounds, and the flag it carries.
-Lovingly referred to as Ole Miss, the university was founded in 1848 with only one building and with as few as only 80 students.
+Lovingly referred to as Ole Miss, the university was founded in 1848 with only one building and with as few as 80 students.

-The first building to stand on Ole Miss’s campus grounds, Lyceum, still stands today.
+The first building to stand on Ole Miss’s campus grounds, the Lyceum, still stands today.
 It still awes students and visitors with its classical brick design, clean lines, and white plaster accents.
 Today, the Lyceum symbolizes strength and years of excellence and has become the university’s official crest.

 The nearby Ole Miss School of Medicine is another imposing building that features Greek revival architecture.
 What sets it apart is its history.
 The building was a hospital for both Union and Confederate soldiers during the Civil War.

 Despite its size and history, Ole Miss’ community of students, staff, and professors maintain a close relationship.
 The university’s The Grove is a shady green, open area lined with oak, elm, and magnolia trees.
 It is the place that transcends people to a different experience.
 The Grove is where many described Football Saturdays as a religious experience when the silver candelabras are lit.
 For a small-town feel and experience, students may take on the Bailey’s Woods Trail for a scenic wooded stroll.